 Fun Palaces believes that not only should everyone have access to culture, but that everyone should have access to create culture, not just consume it.
 Further, we believe that the best people to create culture in and for a community are the people of that community themselves.

 If you visit a Fun Palace locally you probably won’t see the national and international effort, and after all, the local/community impact is what we’re after, so here’s what we do in addition to running our workshops, supporting our Ambassadors Programme, and making the weekend happen.
-Stella, Sarah-Jane, Ravina and Kirsty are all part-time, Dan is freelance:
+Makala and Kirsty are part-time:

-Between the four of us we also look after all of the Makers, do the admin, update the website, gather data from Makers and Fun Palaces, support the Ambassadors, run workshops and work to make the campaign ever more inclusive.
+Between us we also look after all of the Makers, do the admin, update the website, gather data from Makers and Fun Palaces, support the Ambassadors, run workshops and work to make the campaign ever more inclusive.

 We need your help.